zeopix/BootstrapBundle/README.md

 Objective
 ============
-  Provide an easy way to make a simple and customizable layout using twitter/bootstrap and many helpers.
+  Provide an easy way to make a simple and customizable layout using twitter/bootstrap and many Twig helpers.

+  With bootstrapBundle you will be able to generate accessible layouts for your Symfony2 project with few minutes, this tool is not designed to make a 100% fully customizable layout, but it's a good starting point.

   Flat HTML ( no twig helpers ) Generators will be added.